 LIFE's Community Fund

-LIFE’s community fund was created as a way for our co-op to further invest in the future of energy by contributing to the communities in which LIFE projects and members are found.
+LIFE’s community fund was created as a way for our co-op to invest even more into the future of energy by contributing to forward-thinking projects in the communities in which LIFE’s own projects and members are found.
 The Fund is aimed directly at supporting initiatives aimed at the environment, and especially those engaging youth and furthering their education.

 LIFE has committed to distributing an amount equal to 10% of declared dividends through the Community Fund.
 Our Community Fund accepts applications on an ongoing basis and awards funds once per year.
 Applications will be reviewed and recipients selected by the Board of Directors based on a range of criteria (see below).
 The amount of funding available will vary by year, and special circumstances will be taken into account, so applicants are encouraged to request the amount according to their needs.